top of page

 Negotiations and boundaries aren’t mutually exclusive.
 Successful negotiators establish their goals, determine their non-negotiables (and bottom line), and are clear about the rules of engagement before they begin bargaining.
 This is a healthy approach, so why are boundaries perceived so negatively?

 I’d respond to each of these questions with a resounding yes, but boundaries are more complicated than that.
-Boundaries are fighting against centuries of culture, societal expectations, and our own human nature, none of which are easy to overcome.
+Boundaries are fighting against centuries of culture, societal expectations, and your own human nature, none of which are easy to overcome.

 Real-life boundaries